 - c.
 Using the keyboard shortcut "Ctrl+S" for Save - d.
-Selecting the Save icon in the toolbar; this can be found in the top left-hand corner of the screen in the toolbar; it is the third icon from the left and has an image of a floppy disk
+Selecting the Save icon in the toolbar; this can be found in the top left-hand corner of the screen in the toolbar; it is the third icon from the left and has an image of a floppy disk e.
+Exiting the program or closing the file without saving changes beforehand; this will prompt you to save changes to the file before anything is closed

 - i.
 Selecting "Yes" will save the file if it is an existing file.
 If the file has not been previously saved, the Save As dialog box will pop up allowing you to change the file name and save it. - ii.
 Selecting "No" will exit the program or close the file without saving the file - iii.
-Selecting "Cancel" will prevent the file from closing

-Note: Using Save with an existing file will save a file without prompting you to specify a file name.
+Selecting "Cancel" will prevent the file from closing Note: Using Save with an existing file will save a file without prompting you to specify a file name.
 Using Save with a new file will bring up the Save As dialog box for you to specify a file name for saving.
 Using Save As will always bring up the Save As dialog box for you to specify a file name for saving.

-Close a File

-- 1. There are four options for closing a file: - a.
+Close a File 1.
+There are four options for closing a file:

+a.
 Selecting File > Close from the main menu; this can be found by selecting "File" in the top left-hand corner of the screen above the toolbar and then selecting "Close"

 b.
-Selecting Windows > Close All from the main menu; this can be found by selecting "Windows" in the top left-hand corner of the screen above the toolbar and then selecting
+Selecting Windows > Close All from the main menu; this can be found by selecting "Windows" in the top left-hand corner of the screen above the toolbar and then selecting d.
+Exiting the program itself; please see How To: Exit the Program a.
+Selecting File > Exit from the main menu; this can be found by selecting "File" in the top left-hand corner of the screen above the toolbar and then selecting "Exit"

-"Close All"